-- Proportion of females and males in each quartile bracket:
+The proportion of females and males in each quartile bracket is as follows:

 The current gender pay gap at Rethink Mental Illness is driven by the higher proportion of females who are employed in the lower and lower middle quartile salary bands (predominantly those employed as support workers).
-In fact, in 2019 the percentage of females we recruited into these roles increased by around 8% overall which has contributed to the increased gender pay gap.
-However, it is pleasing to report that in 2019 female representation in the upper quartile salary bands also increased by 4.5% evidencing the progression of women within Senior roles.
+In addition, male representation is higher within the upper quartile range which will have a bearing on the gender pay gap.

 Tackling the gap

 The underlying causes affecting our gender pay gap are shared by the wider charity and care sector, where females take up a larger proportion of the workforce in the lower quartile salary bands.
-Hence, it is important for us to create long term solutions to reduce the gender pay gap significantly.
-These solutions, which are well underway, include;
+We continue to create long term solutions to reduce the gender pay gap significantly.
+These include:

-- Developing recruitment campaigns which encourage applications from a diverse range of backgrounds and will improve our ability to attract more males into entry level roles
+- Developing recruitment campaigns that encourage applications from a diverse range of backgrounds and will improve our ability to attract more males into entry level roles.

-- Greater use of the Apprenticeship Levy to broaden opportunities for a more diverse range applicants who may have no experience within the sector
+- Greater use of the Apprenticeship Levy to broaden opportunities for a more diverse range of applicants who have no experience in the care or charity sector.

-- Offering all jobs as having flexible working options, such as part time work or remote working etc.
+- Offering all jobs as having flexible working options, such as part time work or agile and homebased working etc.

-- Encouraging and promoting the uptake of Shared Parental Leave
+- Encouraging and promoting the uptake of family friendly policies and benefits, such as Shared Parental Leave.

-The Charity will be open and transparent with our staff regarding our gender pay gap and we will encourage them to contribute ideas for ensuring the gender pay gap is reduced or eliminated in the future.
+The charity is open and transparent with our staff regarding our gender pay gap and we encourage them to contribute ideas for ensuring the gender pay gap is reduced or eliminated in the future.